You will need roughly 4 minutes to read this article.

 sudo or root access.

-sudo or root) via the project’s setup commands so that you may call the commands you need in the test commands section.
+sudo) via the project’s setup commands so that you may call the commands you need in the test commands section.

-All commands on Codeship Basic are executed via the project’s setup and test commands.
+All commands on CodeShip Basic are executed via the project’s setup and test commands.
 Setup commands happen before any tests are run, while test commands happen only after setup is complete.

-Note that you should consider that tests can run in parallel when determine if a command should be a setup command or a test command, as well as whether it shoudl execute only in one potential test pipeline or if it should execute in multiple test pipelines.
+Note that you should consider that tests can run in parallel when determine if a command should be a setup command or a test command, as well as whether it should execute only in one potential test pipeline or if it should execute in multiple test pipelines.